velis74/DynamicForms/doc/documents/guides/quick_start.rst

 If you want filter in list view just set serializers property show_filter value to True.
 Filter will be applied if user press enter in filter field.
-If you want to have filter button in list header, call ActionControls with add_default_filter = True.
+If you want to have filter button in list header, call Actions with add_default_filter = True.

 .. code-block:: python